cipherstash-archive/cipherstash-sequelize-demo-app/readme.md

 Client Key [hex]   : <a long hex string>
 ```

-Note down the client key somewhere safe, like a password vault.
+**Note down the client key somewhere safe**, like a password vault.
 You will only ever see this credential once.
 This is your personal key, and you should not share it.